 Water treatment using membranes is one of the most viable solutions to current challenges in the water sector (e.g. removal of micropollutants, desalination, drought, water scarcity and scarcity of valuable resources).
 Water scarcity is not just a problem related to water quantity, but certainly also to water quality.
 By establishing new (membrane) technologies to properly clean and re-use waste waters (municipal or industrial) we can relieve the pressure on drinking water and groundwater sources.

-If you want to know more about the Waterlab and the possibilites; please contact Heleen Sombekke (email@example.com)
+If you want to know more about the Waterlab and the possibilities; please contact Heleen Sombekke (firstname.lastname@example.org)